kaungkaunglay/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [ ] SourceGear Vault.
 - [ ] Jenkins.
 - [ ] Microsoft Visual SourceSafe.
-- [x] WhiteSource Bolt.
+- [ ] WhiteSource Bolt.

 ### Contoso, Ltd. is a manufacturing company that has a main office in Chicago.
 Contoso plans to improve its IT development and operations processes by implementing Azure DevOps principles.
 Contoso has an Azure subscription and creates an Azure DevOps organization.
-The Azure DevOps organization includes: The Docker extension.
+The Azure DevOps organization includes: The Docker e tension.
 A deployment pool named Pool7 that contains 10 Azure virtual machines that run Windows Server 2016.
 The Azure subscription contains an Azure Automation account.
 Contoso plans to create projects in Azure DevOps as shown in the following table.
 You need to configure Azure Automation for the computers in Group7.
 Contoso identifies the following technical requirements: Implement build agents for Project1.
 Whenever possible, use Azure resources.
 Avoid using deprecated technologies.
 Implement a code flow strategy for Project2 that will: Enable Team2 to submit pull requests for Project2.
 Enable Team2 to work independently on changes to a copy of Project2.
 Ensure that any intermediary changes performed by Team2 on a copy of Project2 will be subject to the same restrictions as the ones defined in the build policy of Project2.
 Whenever possible implement automation and minimize administrative effort.
 Implement Project3, Project5, Project6, and Project7 based on the planned changes Implement Project4 and configure the project to push Docker images to Azure Container Registry.
 You need to configure Azure Automation for the computers in Group7.
 Which three actions should you perform in sequence?

 ![Question 30](images/question30.jpg)

-- [x] Box 1: Create a Desired State Configuration (DSC) configuration file that has an extension of ps1.
-Box 2: Run the Import-AzureRmAutomationDscConfiguration
+- [ ] Bo  1: Create a Desired State Configuration (DSC) configuration file that has an e tension of ps1.
+Bo  2: Run the Import-AzureRmAutomationDscConfiguration
 Azure PowerShell cmdlet.
-Box 3: Run the Start-AzureRmAutomationDscCompilationJob Azre PowerShell cdleut.
+Bo  3: Run the Start-AzureRmAutomationDscCompilationJob Azre PowerShell cdleut.
-- [ ] Box 1: Run the Import-AzureRmAutomationDscConfiguration Azure PowerShell cmdlet.
-Box 2: Create a Desired State Configuration (DSC) configuration file that has an extension of ps1.
-Box 3: Run the New-AzureRmResourceGroupDeployment Azure PowerShell cmdlet.
+- [ ] Bo  1: Run the Import-AzureRmAutomationDscConfiguration Azure PowerShell cmdlet.
+Bo  2: Create a Desired State Configuration (DSC) configuration file that has an e tension of ps1.
+Bo  3: Run the New-AzureRmResourceGroupDeployment Azure PowerShell cmdlet.
-- [ ] Box 1: Run the New-AzureRmResourceGroupDeployment Azure PowerShell cmdlet.
-Box 2: Create an Azure Resource Manager template file that hasan extension of . json.
-Box 3: Run the New-AzureRmResourceGroupDeployment Azure PowerShell cmdlet.
+- [ ] Bo  1: Run the New-AzureRmResourceGroupDeployment Azure PowerShell cmdlet.
+Bo  2: Create an Azure Resource Manager template file that hasan e tension of . json.
+Bo  3: Run the New-AzureRmResourceGroupDeployment Azure PowerShell cmdlet.
-- [ ] Box 1: Create an Azure Resource Manager template file that has an extension of . json.
-Box 2: Run the New-AzureRmResourceGroupDeployment Azure PowerShell cmdlet.
-Box 3: Run the Import-AzureRmAutomationDscConfiguration Azure PowerShell cmdlet.
+- [ ] Bo  1: Create an Azure Resource Manager template file that has an e tension of . json.
+Bo  2: Run the New-AzureRmResourceGroupDeployment Azure PowerShell cmdlet.
+Bo  3: Run the Import-AzureRmAutomationDscConfiguration Azure PowerShell cmdlet.

 ### You need to ensure that the https://contoso.com/statushook webhook is called every time a repository named az40010480345acr1 receives a new version of an image named dotnetapp.
 To complete this task, sign in to the Microsoft Azure portal.